-As stated before, one of the minus points of learning mindfulness through an 8 week program is that after the program is over, you stop meditating.
+As stated before, one of the minus points of learning mindfulness through an 8-week program is that after the program is over, you stop meditating.

-Subscription based meditation courses do not have this problem as they continue to add new content to keep their subscribers happy.
+Subscription-based meditation courses do not have this problem as they continue to add new content to keep their subscribers happy.

 10 Minute Mind with Monique Rhodes

-I found a great little site that offers daily short 10 minute meditation sessions.
+I found a great little site that offers daily short 10-minute meditation sessions.
 I took their free 10 days program to test the quality and it was more than ok.

-I disliked the tracks with music, but that is personal preference, and they offer both with and without music.
+I disliked the tracks with music, but that is a personal preference, and they offer both with and without music.
 If you want to test the free 10 days you can head over to their site.

 This course is best suited for people who do not want to spend too much time every day learning to meditate.
 10 minutes a day is not a huge commitment.

-But obviously, the results you get will differ from those of the 8 week programs.
+But obviously, the results you get will differ from those of the 8-week programs.
 But is a great introduction to the topic with a relatively small investment.